Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Chargers stats and trends

+- In Los Angeles' nine games this year, it has five wins against the spread.

-- Los Angeles' games this year have hit the over three times in nine opportunities (33.3%).
+- Los Angeles' games this year have gone over the point total three times in nine opportunities (33.3%).

 - The Chargers average 21.3 more yards per game (370.2) than the Steelers give up per contest (348.9).

-- In games that Los Angeles churns out over 348.9 yards, the team is 5-2 against the spread and 5-2 overall.
+- Los Angeles is 5-2 against the spread and 5-2 overall when the team totals over 348.9 yards.

-- The Chargers have turned the ball over one more time (9 total) than the Steelers have forced a turnover (8) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Steelers.